Serious Injuries from Motor Vehicle Accidents

 #2: Concussions and Traumatic Brain Injuries (TBIs)

-More severe TBIs and related head injuries can have profound effects such as unconsciousness, seizures, confusion, and slurred speech.
-Importantly, like with whiplash, symptoms might not appear immediately after the incident but may unfold in the following days or weeks.
+More severe TBIs and head trauma can have profound effects, such as unconsciousness, seizures, confusion, and slurred speech.
+Importantly, symptoms might not appear immediately after the incident but may unfold in the following days or weeks.

 #3: Bone Fractures

-A more serious injury you may experience when involved in a more severe car crash is a bone fracture.
-Often, these are arm and leg injuries that vary from minor hairline fractures to ‘open’ or ‘compound’ breaks.
+A more serious injury you may experience when involved in a more severe car wreck is a bone fracture.
+This type of orthopedic injury is common in high-impact crashes and often affects the ribs, collarbones, and limbs.

 Symptoms can range from localised pain, stiffness, and inflammation to limited motion in the affected area.
-Despite their often ‘invisible nature,’ these injuries can profoundly impact your daily life, restricting your mobility and causing ongoing pain.
+Despite their often ‘invisible nature,’ soft tissue damage can profoundly impact your daily life, restricting your mobility and causing ongoing discomfort.

 #5: Spinal Cord Injuries and Paralysis

-Now, while you can typically live and recover from most motor vehicle injuries we’ve covered above, one car accident injury is far more severe and traumatic than most: spine injuries.
+Now, while you can typically live and recover from most motor vehicle injuries we’ve covered above, one car injury is far more severe and traumatic than most: spinal injuries.

-A spinal injury is among the most serious injuries from a motor vehicle crash, typically leading to temporary or permanent paralysis.
+A spinal injury is among the most serious injuries from a motor vehicle crash because it can cause severe pain and sometimes paralysis.

 How Spine and Back Injuries Happen

-Spinal cord injuries often result from a potent force, like those experienced during high-impact car collisions.
-The symptoms can vary significantly depending on the extent and location of the back injury.
-You could experience pain, numbness, weakness, and loss of sensation or motor function in certain body parts.
+Spinal cord injuries and other crush injuries often result from a strong sudden force, like those experienced during a motor vehicle accident.
+The symptoms can vary, including pain, numbness or a burning sensation.
+You could also experience weakness or loss of sensation or motor function in certain body parts.

-Understandably, facing such an injury can be incredibly medically and financially daunting.
 The cost of treatment, rehabilitation, and adaptive devices can be extensive.
-Again, if this car accident injury has resulted from another’s negligence, car accident victims can seek compensation by making a personal injury claim.
-A successful back injury payout financially supports the cost of treatment and care.
+If a car injury has resulted from another’s negligence, victims may be eligible to make a personal injury claim and receive a back injury payout.

 #6: Internal Injuries

 Internal injuries, including damage to organs, blood vessels, or the digestive system, often go unnoticed initially but can have profound implications.
-Furthermore, you risk long-term damage to your body the longer they’re left untreated.
+Furthermore, you risk long-term internal damage if they’re left untreated.

-They can occur due to the intense impact sustained in car collisions, making motor vehicle accidents one of the leading causes.
-Some subtle symptoms to be vigilant for include internal bleeding, deep bruising, a head injury, chest injuries, lightheadedness, swelling, and pain in the abdomen.
+Internal bleeding can occur from the intense impact of a motor vehicle accident, being one of the leading causes.
+Common symptoms include internal bleeding, deep bruising, head trauma, chest injuries, lightheadedness, swelling, and abdominal pain.

 Get Medical Assistance

-Always seek medical assistance if you are in any collision, realistically above a minor knock.
-Yes, this sounds repetitive, but you’d be amazed by how many people survive high-speed collisions, brushing themselves off.
+Always seek medical assistance if you are injured in a car crash.
+Yes, this sounds repetitive, but you’d be amazed at how many people survive high-speed accidents and brush themselves off.
 They think they’re okay, only to discover they suffer from internal bleeding or organ damage, severely harming their well-being.

 #7: Cuts and Lacerations

 While cuts and lacerations can be superficial in some instances, they can also be severe, leading to significant blood loss, nerve damage, or infection if not adequately treated.
-It’s vital to seek fast medical attention to prevent complications and to begin documentation to pursue a legal claim.
+It’s vital to seek immediate medical attention to prevent complications and to begin documenting the incident to pursue a legal claim.

 #8: Psychological Trauma (Post-Traumatic Stress Disorder)

-To wrap things up, let’s look at one of the more unique and often overlooked medical conditions associated with car accidents.
-While physical injuries frequently take centre stage, psychological trauma can be equally debilitating.
+To wrap things up, let’s look at one of the more unique and often overlooked medical conditions associated with motor vehicle accidents.
+While physical damage frequently takes centre stage, psychological trauma can be equally debilitating.

 PTSD Symptoms

-Symptoms of post traumatic stress disorder range from intense anxiety and nightmares to flashbacks and emotional distress.
-PTSD is a severe mental disorder that has the potential to impact every area of your life and exemplifies the invisible wounds of an accident.
+Symptoms of PTSD range from intense anxiety and nightmares to flashbacks and emotional distress.
+PTSD is a severe mental disorder that has the potential to impact every area of your life after a motor vehicle accident.

 Choose your location: